On the last Friday of every month there’s a Critical Mass bike ride through Dublin city centre.

 What happens?

 Everyone meets at 6.00pm on the last Friday of the month, at Parnell Square North – opposite the Hugh Lane Gallery.
-There are a small group of volunteers that have loudspeakers (usually in their cargo bikes) playing some upbeat music to make it a fun event.
+There are a small group of volunteers that have the loudspeakers playing the music, and some other folks that act as unofficial marshals to help with road safety.

 The group:

-• Spreads out to take the lane and provide safety to the whole group
+- Spreads out wide to take the whole lane and provide safety for the whole group

-• Has fun and engages with members of the public as they look on bemused
+- Has fun and engages with members of the public as they look on

 The route goes through the city centre, and usually takes about an hour to complete – ending up Bernardo Square on Dame Street (next to City Hall).